Sign in Create account

 Place collar around neck and sew together beneath chin.
 Sew collar to neck all the way round and sew points of collar to chest and sew all edges of collar down.

-Cloak, hood and bow for Little Red Riding Hood
+Cloak, Hood and Bow for Little Red Riding Hood

 Note: Cloak is removable.